India's Jio Financial Services in talks for maiden bond issue - bankers

 Jio Financial, which was carved out of Reliance Industries RELI.NS, is in the process of getting its credit rating and other necessary approvals, they said.

-The bankers declined to be identified as they are not authorised to speak to the media, while Jio Financial did not immediately reply to Reuters' email for comment.
+The bankers declined to be identified as they are not authorised to speak to the media.

+Jio Financial, in a statement to stock exchanges on Tuesday, said "currently, the company has no plans to raise money by way of bond issuance or otherwise".

 The company, which was listed in August, plans to establish itself as a full-service financial services firm in a rapidly growing market, including auto, home loans and other products, competing with the likes of Bajaj Finance.